Certificate Requirements

 • AAS 245 Introduction to 20th Century African American Art

-2. Students must take three additional elective courses in AAS, cross-listed by AAS, or from our approved cognates list, and at least one of these must be in the Global Race and Ethnicity sub-field.
+2. Students must take three additional elective courses in AAS, cross-listed by AAS, or from our approved cognates list, and at least one of these must be in the Global Race and Ethnicity subfield.

 Additionally, students are encouraged to make African Americans and/or African American Studies central to their senior thesis topic.
 PDF courses cannot be counted toward your certificate requirements (not including P/D/F Only courses).